-Outsourcing, DIYing Or Something Else?
+Creating An Annual Content Plan: Outsourcing, DIYing Or Something Else?

 The obvious answer is to outsource your content creation.
 And I’m happy to oblige if that’s what you need.
 But I am also aware that, for many businesses, paying someone else to write their blog each week is currently outside the budget.

-If you’re looking to DIY your blog, now is a great time to put a content plan together for 2023 and ensure you maximise the effectiveness of every blog you write.
 After all, if you’re putting all that time and effort into writing your blogs, you want to ensure they generate traffic and attract new business.

 Many will be tempted to wing it, writing those posts as and when they have time about whatever springs to mind.
 And you can do that.
 But we’re currently thinking about maximising profitability.
 And – generally speaking – winging it is a bad plan.

 If, like most business owners, you love the sound of that but have no idea how to put such a plan together, fear not – that’s why I’m here.
-And with New Year rapidly approaching, I’ve put together a special offer to give you 50% off a professionally designed and researched content plan to follow for 2023.
+Getting a pro to put together a content plan for you to cover the year is the happy middle ground between outsourcing your posts to a pro and doing everything independently.

 #1 Consistency